konflux-ci/architecture/book/HAS/component-types.md

 ## Supported Runtimes

-The following runtimes are supported by RHTAP:
+The following runtimes are supported by AppStudio:
 - NodeJS
 - Springboot
 - Quarkus
 - Python
 - Go

-Repositories with components that are not one of the supported runtime types, can still be imported into RHTAP, if the following conditions are met:
+Repositories with components that are not one of the supported runtime types, can still be imported into AppStudio, if the following conditions are met:
 1) The Component has a Dockerfile present
 2) The Dockerfile can be detected
 3) **If** a Devfile is present, the Devfile contains references for valid Kubernetes and Dockerfile components.
-See below for specific Devfile requirements
+See [below](#devfile-requirements) for specific Devfile requirements

 These Components will be listed as having a “Dockerfile” runtime.

 ## Detecting Components

-Before a repository is added to an Application in RHTAP, HAS will use alizer to attempt to detect the components that exist within the repository.
+Before a repository is added to an Application in AppStudio, if no Devfiles or Dockerfiles were specified for the Component resource, HAS will use alizer to attempt to detect the components that exist within the repository.
 Each component that corresponds to a supported runtime type (or Dockerfile type), will be detected.

 If a runtime exists at the top level of the repository, HAS will treat the repository as a single component, and will not attempt to detect components below that level.